slok/alertgram/README.md

 You can use the `--notify.dry-run` to show the alerts on the terminal instead of forwarding them to telegram.

-Note that the required options are required, so I would sugest to do this before starting to develop with dry-run mode:
+Note that the required options are required, so I would suggest to do this before starting to develop with dry-run mode:

 ```bash
 export ALERTGRAM_TELEGRAM_API_TOKEN=fake